Posted on 5 Comments

 0.03mg

 These numbers are according to educational and scientifically verified nutritional sources.
-You may do your own research – remember to look for scientific sources!
+You can do your own research – remember to look for scientific sources!
 Vitamin D3 levels are greatly affected by sunlight exposure – this is another reason why pasture-raised is so important!
-Did you know that Lard is the 2nd most concentrated Vitamin D3 food-source in the world, second only to Cod Live Oil?!
+Did you know that Lard is the 2nd most concentrated Vitamin D3 food-source in the world?
+This is second only to Cod Live Oil!

-Due to lard’s larger nutrient profile and differing fatty acids, we find lard much more useful for certain applications than tallow and visa-versa – let’s dive deeper into that!
+Due to lard’s larger nutrient profile and fatty acids, it’s more useful for certain applications than tallow… Let’s dive deeper into that!

 Both Have Their Proper Places!